jborean93/PSAccessToken/docs/en-US/Get-TokenImpersonationLevel.md

 ## INPUTS

 ### System.Runtime.InteropServices.SafeHandle[]
-The process or token handle(s) to get the token user for.
+The process or token handle(s) to get the token impersonation level for.

 ### System.Int32[]
-The process id(s) to get the token user for.
+The process id(s) to get the token impersonation level for.

 ## OUTPUTS

-### System.Security.Principal.IdentityReference
+### System.Security.Principal.TokenImpersonationLevel
-The token user as an IdentityReference.
+The token impersonation level.
-The output type defaults to `NTAccount` but can be specified with `-IdentityType`
+A primary token will have a level of `None`.

 ## NOTES